-The Jones Pierce second principle of the way to insure having A fun client experience says projects must be viable to proceed.
-Viability it typically defined only as by architectural project budgeting.
-Early in the project we look at several possible aspects of viability to make sure the project works as early as possible in the design process.
+The second Jones Pierce principle to a fun client experience says all projects must be viable in order to proceed.
+Typically, project budgeting will define the viability of a project.
+Therefore, early in the project, we look at several possible aspects of viability to make sure the project works as early as possible in the design process.
 Knowing viability early allows for changes to the project parameters to proceed or the ability to get out without too many casualties.

 Is the project getting ahead of itself?

 The excitement of a new project is a powerful thing.
-The client has just made a difficult to select a design team and is ready to advance to go and start construction.
-The design team has made it through the sales process and is ready to start the problem solving.
-It is easy for the Owner / Architect team to be caught up in the excitement and start sprinting down a road to a cool solution that may not meet an architectural project budgeting, zoning ordinance, building code or work in the projects financial model.
+First, the client has just made a difficult decision to select a design team and is ready to move forward by starting construction.
+After that, the design team has made it through the sales process and is ready to start problem solving.
+Now, the owner / architect team can typically get caught up in the excitement and start sprinting towards a quick solution.
+However, this solution may not meet an architectural project budgeting, zoning ordinance, building code, or work in the projects financial model.

-- Is the property in a historical district and will need to go through the approval process resulting in increased time and effort to carry the project?
+- Is the property in a historical district and needs to go through the approval process, resulting in increased time and effort?
 Understand the approval package requirements and number of meetings by the local jurisdiction.
 Sometimes you will have to front load more design work than you think to achieve neighborhood and city staff approval.

-- Can Owner goals be accomplished for architectural project budgeting they planned for?
-Keep the project in a spreadsheet adjusting the project size and scope until the Owner agrees to the working budget.
+- Can owner goals be accomplished for the architectural project budget they are planning for?
+Keep the project in a spreadsheet, adjusting the project size and scope until the owner agrees to the working budget.

 - Will the project goals appraise for financing?
-If projects will need to appraise to close, you can talk to a trusted local or recreational real estate agent to help with comparable properties or hire your own residential or commercial appraiser to establish the value of the project design before starting work.
+If projects will need to appraise to close, you can talk to a trusted local or recreational real estate agent to help with comparable properties.
+Or you can hire a residential or commercial appraiser to establish the value of the project design before starting work.

-- How much equity with there be in the project is finished?
-It is nice to financially model anticipated Owner equity at the end of a project.
-In a good market, the resulting number makes people happy when equity is created just by being in the market.
-In a bad market the owner can use the result to make sure they will not be underwater if the project needed to be sold.
+- When the project is finished, how much equity will remain?
+It is nice to financially model anticipated owner equity at the end of a project.
+In a good market, solely being in the market creates equity, leaving the clients happy.
+However, in a bad market, the owner can use the result to make sure they will not be underwater if the project needed to be sold.